microsoft/thrifty/README.md

 [![codecov](https://codecov.io/gh/Microsoft/thrifty/branch/master/graph/badge.svg)](https://codecov.io/gh/Microsoft/thrifty)

-Thrifty is an implementation of the Apache Thrift software stack for Android, which uses 1/4 of the method count taken by the Apache Thrift compiler.
+Thrifty is an implementation of the Apache Thrift software stack, which uses 1/4 of the method count taken by the Apache Thrift compiler, which makes it especially appealing for use on Android.

 Thrift is a widely-used cross-language service-definition software stack, with a nifty interface definition language from which to generate types and RPC implementations.
 Unfortunately for Android devs, the canonical implementation